Top 10 Blogging Trends

 Also there have been trends which have emerged disregarding the blogging niche:

 Bloggers are getting professional at an incredible pace.
 WordPress themes looking like magazines accelerate this process while highly organized and visionary bloggers appear seemingly out of nowhere and get famous in months.
-Skellie and Think Simple Now are two great examples of that.
+Think Simple Now is a great example of that.

 9. Ebooks and video